Coder-Python/real-estate-price-prediction/README.md

 * LightGBM

-## Hyper-parameter tuning :
+## Hyperparameter tuning :

-We use MLJAR to fine-tune the parameters using the "Optuna" method.
+We use MLJAR to fine-tune the parameters using the "Optuna" mode, and also GridSearchCV.

 We also select only rows with prices between 10k and 5M€, to remove some outliers that was impacting the accuracy.